fogbow/fogbow-deploy/documentation/infrastructure-setup.md

 In the multi-cloud mode you need just one deployment host, called the service host, while in the federation mode you need an extra host, called the DMZ (demilitarized zone) host.
-The DMZ host must have a public IP and a DNS name that resolves to this IP.
-The service host need a public IP only if you want users outside your organization to access your Fogbow node.
+The DMZ host must have a public IP and a FQDN (Fully Qualified Domain Name) that resolves to this IP.
+The service host need a public IP, only if you want users outside your organization to access your Fogbow node.
 Otherwise, the service host requires only a private IP.
-Whether the service host uses public or private IP, you will also need to have a DNS entry that resolves to this IP:
+Whether the service host uses public or private IP, you will also need to have a DNS entry that resolves to this IP.
+For example:

 * **<service-host-name>**          IN  A   **10.11.1.1**
 * **<dmz-host-name>**              IN  A   **100.30.1.1**